Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences: Inference for CATT

-which is based on the insight that the LQR estimation with the IMSE-optimal bandwidth for the LLR estimation can be interpreted as the simple RBC inference as discussed in Section \ref{subsec:procedure}.
-Importantly, we do not recommend using the IMSE-optimal bandwidth $h_{\IMSE}(2, g, t)$ for $p = 2$, which does not fulfill Assumption \ref{as:asymptotic1}(iii).
+Recall that the construction of our uniform confidence bands relies on the common bandwidth choice and the undersmoothing condition in Assumptions \ref{as:common}(i) and \ref{as:asymptotic1}(iii).
+Here, we propose to use an optimal bandwidth in terms of IMSE for the LLR estimation, instead of that for the LQR estimation.
+This proposal is based on the insight that the LQR estimation with the IMSE-optimal bandwidth for the LLR estimation can be interpreted as the simple RBC inference, as discussed in Section \ref{subsec:procedure}.